JoaoBruno09/ODSOFT-CI-CD/README.md

 To publish it, we need to install [HTML Publisher](https://plugins.jenkins.io/htmlpublisher/) that is a Jenkins plugin that allow us to publish HTML files on the pipeline.

-After installing it, with snippet generator we selected "publishHTML" sample step and we had to provide the directory, the index page and the report title.
+After installing it, with snippet generator we selected "publishHTML" sample step, and we had to provide the directory, the index page and the report title.
 With that, we generated the code snippet and implemented it on our Jenkinsfile resulting on the following stage:

 ```groovy